 c.
 Traumatic brain injury: an injury caused by an external physical force (concussion) or from certain medical conditions (aneurysm, anoxia brain tumors, encephalitis, stroke) with resulting mild, moderate or severe disabilities in one or more areas (abstract thinking, attention, cognition, information processing, judgment, language, memory, motor abilities, perceptual, physical functions, problem solving, psychosocial behavior, reasoning, sensory, speech).
 The term does not include injuries that are congenital or birth related.
 This would not include those with temporary disabilities.

-A transitory impairment with an actual or expected duration of six months or less.
+a.
+Temporary Disabilities: a transitory impairment with an actual or expected duration of six months or less.
 Examples include bone fractures, sprains, torn ligaments, post-surgical recoveries, significant illness, etc. Do not include Temporary Disabilities in any other category.

-G. Multiple Disabilities
+Students with Multiple Disabilities

-a.
 A student with two or more disabilities, to be counted once here.
 Students reported in this category should be reported in every other category and/or sub-category in which they fit.
 For example, students with both ADHD and a Learning Disability should be listed under both categories and counted once in Multiple Disabilities.
 Do not include numbers from Mobility in the Multiple Disabilities count.